Investors and Funders

 They help us:

-Finance child care businesses owned by women, BIPOC, and LMI entrepreneurs, and those serving LMI communities and families.
+• Finance child care businesses owned by LMI individuals and those serving economically challenged families.

-Partnering with organizations to improve the quality and affordability of child care.
+• Partnering with organizations to improve availability of quality child care.

 Take the Next Step